How to Estimate Your Cloud Migration Costs in 3 Steps?

 How to Calculate Azure Migration Costs?

-• Azure Migrate Tool: Azure offers a free migration tool to help you discover, assess, and plan your migration.
+- Azure Migrate Tool: Azure migration costs can be calculated by the free Azure migration tool to help you discover, assess, and plan your migration.
 It includes technical and business insights for a smooth transition, enabling a phased migration to Azure that promises a higher ROI.

 Conclusion